 The attractiveness of a 457(b) plan as compared with a 403(b) plan or a 401(k) plan may vary greatly depending on the circumstances.
 For example, a state or local governmental entity other than a public school or university may need to have a 457(b) plan, because it cannot normally have either of the other types of plans.
 A private university that is tax-exempt under Internal Revenue Code (“I.R.C.”)

-With the passage of the Economic Growth and Tax Relief Reconciliation Act of 2001 (“EGTRRA”), under which 457(b) plan deferrals no longer have to be coordinated with 401(k) or 403(b) deferrals, more employers may want to consider maintaining more than one type of plan to maximize total permitted deferrals.
-This is particularly true given that EGTRRA permits 457(b) and 403(b) plan money, as well as 401(k) plan money, to be used to purchase service credit under a defined benefit plan.
+Because 457(b) plan deferrals do not have to be coordinated with 401(k) or 403(b) deferrals, employers may want to consider maintaining more than one type of plan to maximize total permitted deferrals.
+This is particularly true given that 457(b) and 403(b) plan money, as well as 401(k) plan money, can be used to purchase service credit under a defined benefit plan.

 The following chart sets forth some primary differences among the different types of plans: